MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/fundamental-concepts-for-content-management.md

 # Fundamental concepts for content management in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 System Center Configuration Manager supports a robust system of tools and options to manage the content you deploy as applications, packages, software updates, and operating system deployments.

  The content you deploy is stored on both site servers and on distribution point site system servers.
 This content can require a large amount of network bandwidth when it's being transferred between locations.
 To effectively plan and use content management infrastructure, we recommend that you understand the available options and configurations, and then consider how to use them to best fit your networking environment and content deployment needs.

 Following are the key concepts for content management.
 When a concept requires additional or complex information, links are provided to direct you to those details.

 ## Accounts used for content management
  The following accounts can be used with content management:

--   **Network Access Account** - Used by clients to connect to a distribution point and access content.
-By default, clients will first try their computer account
+-   **Network access account**: Used by clients to connect to a distribution point and access content.
+By default, will first try their computer account.

      This account is also used by pull-distribution points to obtain content from a source distribution point in a remote forest

--   **Package access account** - By default, Configuration Manager grants access to content on a distribution point to generic access accounts Users and Administrators.
+-   **Package access account**: By default, Configuration Manager grants access to content on a distribution point to the generic access accounts Users and Administrators.
 However, you can configure additional permissions to restrict access.

--   **Multicast Connection Account** - Used for operating system deployments
+-   **Multicast connection account**: Used for operating system deployments

 For more information about these accounts, see [Manage accounts to access content](../../../core/plan-design/hierarchy/manage-accounts-to-access-content.md).